 Under a free-form system, the DM must determine how much a character benefits from honor.
 A character who is honorable in soul should benefit more than an untrustworthy or honorless character, for example.
 Someone with an opposing code of honor reacts differently to a character than one with a similar code.
 Potential benefits of honor include the following.

-- A +2 circumstance bonus on Diplomacy checks. - A +2 circumstance bonus on Sense Motive checks when the target is behaving dishonorably. - A +1 circumstance bonus on Will saves when the consequence of failing the save would bring dishonor on the character.
+- A +1 Leadership score modifier for fairness and generosity (see page 106 of the Dungeon Master's Guide). - A +2 circumstance bonus on Diplomacy checks. - A +2 circumstance bonus on Sense Motive checks when the target is behaving dishonorably. - A +1 circumstance bonus on Will saves when the consequence of failing the save would bring dishonor on the character.